fbpx

 Email: Brittney.rogers@tnc.org

-If you are interested in collaborating on aquatic restoration projects, would like to volunteer with water chestnut pulls, eDNA sampling or our watercraft inspection steward program or if you just want to know what that weird plant is in your pond, please reach out to Brittney.
+If you are interested in collaborating on aquatic restoration projects, would like to volunteer with water chestnut pulls, learn about eDNA, or just want to know what that weird plant is in your pond, please reach out to Brittney.

 Terrestrial Restoration and Resiliency Coordinator